tuckerweibell/recipe/packages/recipe/src/components/EzLayout/EzLayout.md

 Layouts should not:

 - Be used for large-scale page layout.
-For large-scale layouts, consider using a [Card](/components/ez-card) within [Page Content](/components/ez-page-content)
+For large-scale layouts, consider using a [Card](/components/ez-card) within [Page](/components/ez-page)
 - Wrap content onto multiple lines.
 The content inside a layout should be designed as not to exceed the available horizontal space.

 ---